DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 Elyra shifted her cane slightly, the movement deliberate.
 "You knew this might happen."

 "I suspected," Marla admitted.
 The weight of that admission settled between them like a stone.
-"That's why I put in the phasic anchor and the isolation buffeCrs."
+"That's why I put in the phasic anchor and the isolation buffers."

 "And if they aren't enough?"